core-wg/href/draft-ietf-core-href.md

-A system that is checking a CRI for some reason but is not its ultimate recipient needs to consider the tension between security requirements and the danger of ossification: If the system rejects anything that it does not know, it prevents the other components from making use of extensions.
+A system that is checking a CRI for some reason but is not its ultimate recipient needs to consider the tension between security requirements and the danger of ossification {{-use-lose}}: If the system rejects anything that it does not know, it prevents the other components from making use of extensions.
 If it passes through extensions unknown to it, that might allow